 The benefits of regular dental checkups include:

 - Remove calculus and plaque build-up

-- Spot potential issues such as gingivitis and oral cancers
+- Spot potential oral health issues — gingivitis, gum disease, oral cancer — early before they lead to complications such as gingivitis and oral cancers

 - Instruction on brushing and flossing properly and product recommendations